 KEY POINTS ABOUT THE CCI™

-- CCI™ represents a rolling 3 month exposure to take advantage of liquidity and minimize transaction costs (see weightings).
+CCI™ represents a rolling 3 month exposure to take advantage of liquidity and minimize transaction costs (see Weightings and Index Calculation Historical Data).

 ABOUT CANADIAN OIL